My Soapbox

 3. Parenting

-4. Relationships
+4. Adulthood

-5. Love
+5. Relationships

-6. Charity
+6. Love

-7. Reflections on Life
+8. Reflections on Life

-8. Environment
+9. Environment

-9. Science
+10. Science

-10. Religion
+11. Religion

-11. Business
+12. Business

 Soapbox Intro: Hi, my name is Mark Algazy, the man behind Mark's Off Road.
-For 16 years now, I have answered countless inquiries about the inner workings of landcruisers for many satisfied customers.
-And I have answered a great many other inquiries as well.After 45 years, I figure a man is bound to have opinions about a lot more than just Landcruisers.
+For more than 20 years now, I have answered countless inquiries about the inner workings of landcruisers for many satisfied customers.
+And I have answered a great many other inquiries as well.After 52 years, I figure a man is bound to have opinions about a lot more than just Landcruisers.
 I have often set to work on a 'my great novel' only to turn towards another interest before a single chapter is finished.
 While I don't know if I will ever finish even one of these novels [most are compilations of essays] I figure my next best shot is my own little piece of the Internet.
 The irony of this shall become immediately evident, as my first entry is on my own reluctant relationship with the Internet.

 I sincerely hope that at least one thing I put on this page disturbs you enough to stop and think, 'why does this disturb me'?
 I credit many good books for putting forth ideas that repulse me and force me to stop and think 'Well I certainly don't believe this; this just begs the question 'what DO I believe' and forces me to take the time to think about it.
-My wife likens these objectionable ideas to the annoying grains of sand that provide the catalyst for the oyster to make a pearl
+My wife likens these objectionable ideas to the annoying grains of sand that cause the oyster to make a pearl

 As a frame of reference, I have to start off by telling you that as of March 2003, I was certain that I would NEVER become involved with the Internet.
 I didn't think it was worth the time, effort and expense to set up a website for the type of people I believed surfed the net.
 Based on rumors and innuendo [always a good source of information!]
 I believed that the net was inhabited by bottom feeders, the guys that had nothing better to do with their days than hunt down the rock bottom deals on whatever.
 This is not the clientele I was interested in advertising to, much less catering to.

-Fast forward a year and a half to the fall of 2004 and I have DSL at home, a well-established account on Ebay, a website, and a regular presence on two Landcruiser bulletin boards.
+Fast forward a year and a half to the fall of 2004 and I had DSL at home, a well-established account on Ebay, a website, and a regular presence on two Landcruiser bulletin boards.
 The journey was and is not an easy one for a retro-grouch like me.
 Essentially, I am a mechanical, 'carbureted' man in an electronic, 'fuel injected' world.
 I would rather talk at the counter or on the phone, than on a bulletin board.
 I have made new friends on the Internet who prefer this form of communication, so I struggle, day by day, with how much time and energy I will relinquish to the computer.
 [The fact that 'relinquish' was the first word that came to mind hints at the continuing underlying resistance I have]

 I have not published any e-mail links to my website because I DO NOT WANT to spend even more time answering tech questions from strangers than I do now.
 Half the guys that call me on the phone have already heard my infamous response "Ask the shop that sold you the part!"
 Sometimes the nature of business is adversarial, and it gets tiring being wary of overly-inquisitive customers.
 As I have said elsewhere on the website, I don't consider it part of my job to make it easier for people to shop elsewhere.
-After 14 years, I can tell you that all that jive about everyone being a potential future customer is bullsh-t.
+After 20 years, I can tell you that all that jive about everyone being a potential future customer is bullsh-t.
 But by the same token, I LOVE helping MY customers!

 In contrast, when I go to the bulletin boards, I go to hang out and shoot the shit with my new friends who are as hopelessly addicted to Landcruisers as I am.
 I didn't register my username anywhere as Mark's Off Road because it isn't my intention to be on duty 24-7.
 On the BBS, I have the choice to respond OR NOT RESPOND to any given thread, because the questions are posed to the community, not to me individually.
 I have actually found that, for the most part, the bulletin boards are a superior means for disseminating information.